cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

   - Details (make sure content id is linked correctly to detail)
   - Related Content
   - Map in Front End
- - Folder should use DB Folder listing rather than actual directories and should listen for changes
  - Integration Testing - Link Saving
  - Integrate Xaml Styler - is the git hook working?
  - Check that items like the Menus and Excluded tags are saved to Json and are restored from Json